Germany eyes Filipino nurses to ease labor shortage – DW – 03/14/2024

 The Philippines' central bank reported that in 2023, over €573,000 of remittances came from Germany alone.

-There are currently around 6,000 Filipino nurses in Germany — roughly 2,000 of whom migrated through a government-to-government program that prepares and deploys Filipino nurses to German healthcare facilities.
+There are currently around 6,000 Filipino nurses working in Germany — roughly 2,000 of whom migrated through a government-to-government program that prepares and deploys Filipino nurses to German health care facilities.

-Between 2030 and 2040, the shortage is expected to be a bigger issue as Germany's aging population needs health care, according to Wido Geis-Thöne, senior economist at the German Economic Institute.
+Between 2030 and 2040, the shortage is expected to be a bigger issue as Germany's aging population needs increased care, according to Wido Geis-Thöne, senior economist at the German Economic Institute.

 How does the medical 'brain drain' affect the Philippines?

-The Philippines is the worlds' top supplier of nurses, with a talent pool of 620,000 licensed nurses who are active in the workforce, some 51% of whom work abroad, according to the Philippine health ministry.
+The Philippines is the world's top supplier of nurses, with a talent pool of 620,000 licensed health care workers who are active in the workforce, some 51% of whom work abroad, according to the Philippine Health Ministry.

 German Foreign Minister Annalena Baerbock, in a previous visit to the Philippines, maintained that the bilateral cooperation would not lead to the loss of talent in the country.

-Despite the sizable number of healthcare workers in the Philippines, the country struggles with understaffing, which, in 2022, was pegged at 106,000 vacancies for nurses across public and private facilities and hospitals, according to figures from the Department of Health.
+Despite the sizable number of health care workers in the Philippines, the country struggles with understaffing, which, in 2022, was pegged at 106,000 vacancies for nurses across public and private facilities and hospitals, according to figures from the Health Ministry.

-The health ministry said that there should be one nurse for every 12 patients, but the healthcare workers' groups said that this is far from the reality on the ground.
+The ministry said there should be one nurse for every 12 patients, but the health care workers' groups said this is far from the reality on the ground.

-In many cases, there is be one nurse for every 20 — or sometimes even 40 — patients.
+In many cases, there is only one nurse for every 20 — or sometimes even 40 — patients.

 Why are so many Filipino nurses moving abroad?